Apply

 The University is committed to:

-(a) addressing sexual violence/misconduct, gender-based violence, intersectionality, and rape culture through the Office of Sexual Violence Prevention and Response by:
+(a) addressing sexual violence/misconduct, gender-based violence, and rape culture through the Office of Sexual Violence Prevention and Response by:

 • providing prevention and awareness programming for the purpose of educating faculty, staff and students;